 Community Infrastructure Levy (CIL)

 The Community Infrastructure Levy (CIL) is a new process aimed at simplifying the way development makes a fair and affordable contribution towards infrastructure necessary to support development.
 HBF continues to work hard with both Government and members to implement CIL in a practical way.
 We are working with members to coordinate responses to emerging CIL schedules and with both central and local Government to ensure that S106 requirements are truly scaled back to actual site specific infrastructure provision in order that the real benefits of a CIL based process for developer contributions can be delivered quickly and affordably.

-The scrapping of the regional strategies means that it is now up to each local planning authority to establish a robust evidence base for housing requirements for their area.
+The scrapping of the regional strategies in 2010 has meant that it is now up to each local planning authority to establish a robust evidence base for housing requirements for their area.

-HBF is, therefore, starting to engage at a local level with local authorities with a new, locally based, team of professional planners to try and ensure that this self assessment is based on justified evidence such that plans are deliverable and viable.
-Similarly we are coordinating and encouraging HBF member participation in the production and examination of housing assessments to ensure that local authorities identify and maintain a deliverable and developable 5 year housing land supply.
+HBF is, therefore, engaging at an immediate level with local authorities with a team of new locally-based professional planners to try and ensure that this self- assessment is based on justified evidence so that plans are deliverable and viable.
+Similarly, HBF is coordinating and encouraging member participation in the production and examination of housing assessments to ensure that local authorities identify and maintain a deliverable and developable five year housing land supply.

 Localism is all about early engagement with local communities, whether directly or through their elected representatives and professional officers.
 HBF is endeavouring to facilitate this engagement in an effective and productive manner in order that local authorities deliver sites for housing that are viable and developable.

 Strategic planning, through the newly introduced “duty to co-operate”, will also be a key part of the delivery of new dwellings.
 Engagement with the development plan process will seek to ensure that such joint working is a meaningful exercise rather than merely a tick box approach.